trey-rosius/ukuaji-scheduledPosts-/README.md

 `${cdk.Stack.of(this).account}-${cdk.Stack.of(this).region}-saturn-media` S3
 bucket.

-A Lambda function gets triggered by the S3 bucket.
-This function gets the content from S3 and sends it as a message into an Amazon SQS Queue.
+A Lambda function(`inject files lambda`) gets triggered by the S3 bucket.
+This function gets the content from the S3 bucket, extracts relevant information such as file extension, size, s3 Uri and sends it as a message to an Amazon SQS Queue.
 We use a Queue here to decouple our application, thereby making it fault tolerant and scalable.
 Attached to our Queue is a Dead Letter Queue(DLQ) which catches and stores unprocessed messages for a duration of 14 days.

+These messages can be accessed and `redrive` by the systems administrator.

+This adds another level of reliabitity to the application.

 ```ts
 // Create an SQS queue for processing uploaded files